Benign sleep myoclonus of infancy

 Pathology includes neuronal and astrocytic intranuclear inclusions in the cerebrum and cerebellum, especially in the hippocampus.
 There is a loss of cerebellar Purkinje cells and dystrophic cerebellar white matter.

 Additional tremor severity scales validated by the Movement Disorders Society Task Force are: Fahn-Tolosa-Marin Tremor Rating Scale, Bain and Findley Clinical Tremor Rating Scale, Bain and Findley Spirography Scale, as well as Washington Heights-Inwood Genetic Study of Essential Tremor Rating Scale.
-The MDS Task Force recommends 1 ADL/disability scale (the Bain and Findley Tremor ADL Scale), 1 quality-of-life scale (the Quality of Life in Essential Tremor Questionnaire), and 1 screening instrument (the Washington Heights-Inwood Genetic Study of Essential Tremor Rating Scale, version 1) (55).
+The MDS Task Force recommends one ADL/disability scale (the Bain and Findley Tremor ADL Scale), one quality-of-life scale (the Quality of Life in Essential Tremor Questionnaire), and one screening instrument (the Washington Heights-Inwood Genetic Study of Essential Tremor Rating Scale, version 1) (55).

-Primidone in low dose, up to 250 mg/day, may be useful in patients unable to tolerate high doses (198).
-In a study of 528 essential tremor patients, nearly one third stopped their pharmacotherapy, potentially due to troublesome side effects (130).
+Primidone in low dose, up to 250 mg/day, may be useful in patients unable to tolerate high doses (201).
+In a study of 528 patients with essential tremor, nearly one third stopped their pharmacotherapy, potentially due to troublesome side effects (132).
+Intolerability of primidone may be occurring at higher rates in essential tremor compared to epilepsy, based on rates in existing published studies (121).

 Octanoic acid at 4 mg/kg was well tolerated but unfortunately did not show a benefit at the primary outcome of 80 minutes in a double-blind, placebo-controlled trial.
 There was effective tremor control at 180 minutes, which was a secondary measure for the trial (79).